precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 See also a related [discussion on the preCICE forum](https://precice.discourse.group/t/compiling-precice-on-opensuse-leap/1148/4) for more details.

+These instructions are known to work with OpenSUSE Leap 15.4, and should apply to later OpenSUSE releases as well.

 ### Arch Linux

-(The same applies to Manjaro and other derived distributions)
+(The same applies to Manjaro, EndeavourOS, and other derived distributions)

 Good news: [preCICE is already on AUR](https://aur.archlinux.org/packages/precice/), so you can directly use or modify the respective `PKGBUILD`.